civond/reef_halo_segmentation/README.md

 <div>
 <p>
-This repository contains a complete deep-learning workflow for automated coral reef halo segmentation using high-resolution satellite imagery.Originally implemented in ArcGIS, the pipeline has been reimplemented here with PyTorch to create an open-source method for large-scale ecological monitoring.
+This repository contains a complete deep-learning workflow for automated coral reef halo segmentation using high-resolution satellite imagery with Mask R-CNN.
+Originally implemented in ArcGIS, the pipeline has been reimplemented here with PyTorch to create an open-source method for large-scale ecological monitoring.
+This tool is being used to train the model that is implemented in our <a href="https://huggingface.co/spaces/civond/coral_reef_segmentation">web application</a> (work in progress).

-This tool extracts reef halo features (ex: clear sand rings surrounding reef patches), which are important indicators of reef health, herbivory pressure, and predator–prey dynamics.
-The workflow is based on a Mask R-CNN model trained on a curated dataset of manually annotated halos collected from diverse reef environments.
-The codebase includes all stages of the pipeline, from data preprocessing and augmentation to model training, validation, and inference.
-Once trained, the model can be used to generate segmentation masks for new satellite scenes, and the provided post-processing functions convert these predictions into clean polygons and GIS-ready outputs.
+The model is trained to extract reef halo features (ex: clear sand rings surrounding reef patches), which are important indicators of reef health, herbivory pressure, and predator–prey dynamics.
+The training dataset consists of manually annotated halos collected from diverse reef environments.
+The codebase includes all stages of the pipeline, from data preprocessing, model training, validation, inference, and a cross validation function to evaluate the quality of the dataset.
+After training, our model can be used for semantic segmentation of coral reef halos from unseen satellite images.
 </p>
 </div>